What Jane Cameron Architects (JCA) can bring to your project

 Contract Administration Stage

-At the beginning of this stage the contract documents are prepared, and arrangements are made for signing and execution of the building contract.
+At the beginning of this stage, the contract documents are prepared, and arrangements are made for the signing and execution of the building contract.

-During construction the client is regularly reported to in regards to time, cost and progress of the project.
-We visits the site periodically to observe the general conformance of the construction works with the building contract documents and instruct the building contractor regarding design quality control, materials selections and performance in regard to the building contract documents.
+During construction, the client is regularly reported to in regards to time, cost and progress of the project.
+We visit the site periodically to observe the general conformance of the construction works with the building contract documents and instruct the building contractor regarding design quality control, materials selections and performance in regard to the building contract documents.

-During the defects liability period, we instructs the building contractor in regards to incomplete work and rectification of defects.
-At the end of the defects liability period the final certificate is issued.
+During the defects liability period, we instruct the building contractor in regards to incomplete work and rectification of defects.
+At the end of the defects liability period, the final certificate is issued.